The-Devoyage/graphql-mailer/README.md

 An automated mailing micro service that your API can use to send templated and dynamically injected emails to users.

-Uses Gmail/Google OAuth for the email service.
+Connect Gmail/Google with Google OAuth.

 Use the service out of the box, or use it as a starting point to create your own mailing micro-service.